unicode-org/message-format-wg/spec/syntax.md

 but which users might want to include to increase the readability of a _message_.
 **_<dfn>Required whitespace</dfn>_** is whitespace that is required by the syntax.

+Both types of whitespace optionally permit the use of the bidirectional isolate controls and certain strongly directional marks.
+These can assist users in presenting _messages_ that contain right-to-left text, _literals_, or _names_ (including those for _functions_, _options_, _option values_, and _keys_)

 _Messages_ that contain right-to-left (aka RTL) characters SHOULD use one of the following mechanisms to make messages display intelligibly in plain-text editors: